About

 To those outside of Kentucky, the long, strange history of the rivalry between the Louisville Cardinals and the Kentucky Wildcats may not be familiar.
 That’s because The Rivalry: Red V. Blue is the first and only film to document this incredible sports story.

-As you might expect, the close geographic proximity of the schools to each other has bred an intense rivalry, a rivalry made even more contentious by the national success of both college basketball programs.
+Separated by a mere 75 miles along a beautiful stretch of I-64, the close geographic proximity of the schools has bred an intense rivalry, a rivalry made even more contentious by the national success of both college basketball programs.
 The two schools have won a combined 11 National Collegiate basketball Championships between them (University of Kentucky has eight championships and the University of Louisville has three).
 However, the rivalry between the Wildcats and the Cardinals runs much deeper than geographical proximity.

 Unlike many of college basketball’s other great rivalries, such as Duke and North Carolina, or Purdue and Indiana, the University of Kentucky and the University of Louisville do not play in the same conference and have only one scheduled meeting a year.
 Theirs is a rivalry that is not born simply of familiarity or from battling year after year for the conference crown; it starts and ends with basketball bragging rights in a state that is more religiously devoted to basketball than to almost anything else.

-In The Rivalry: Red V. Blue, we are documenting the story and underpinning of what is now undisputedly regarded as the most competitive rivalry in college basketball at almost the perfect time.
+In The Rivalry: Red V. Blue, we document the underpinnings of what many regard as the most competitive rivalry in college basketball at almost the perfect time.
 We had our cameras and microphones in New Orleans in March 2012 for the NCAA Final Four clash between the Cards and the Wildcats.
 We were in Atlanta, Ga in March 2013 to record the university of Louisville’s first national Championship since 1986.
 Our incredible fan footage captures the passion and pride of the supporters of both these programs in a dynamic and electrifying fashion and distills the essence of a singular and unique rivalry in the way only a movie can.

+Everyone knows that the State of Kentucky is absolutely “crazy” about basketball.
+The game is as ingrained in the State’s fabric and psyche as bluegrass, bourbon and fried chicken.
 Red V. Blue sets course to understand the psyche, motivation and passion of the fans who support the rival programs.
-Fans like rival Louisville barbers Robert Boone and Mark Wagner Jr. (who support opposing teams), Paintsville High School Basketball coach Bill Mike Runyon, boxing trainer James Doolin, UK Superfan and 101 Club member Ken Kurlas.
-We have captured the personal and very real stories of very passionate and very real fans who take their Wildcat and Cardinals rivalry really seriously.Louisville Kentucky rivalry
+Fans like local Louisville barbers Robert Boone and Mark Wagner Jr., Paintsville High School Basketball coach Bill Mike Runyon, boxing trainer James Doolin, UK Superfan and 101 Club member Ken Kurlas.
+We have captured the very personal, very passionate and very real fans who take their Wildcat and Cardinals rivalry very, very, very seriously.Louisville Kentucky rivalry

-To fully understand the depth of feelings and the passion of the rival fan support, Red V. Blue considers this rivalry in a social and cultural context because Red V. Blue is, at its core, a story about a clash of cultures.
+Red V. Blue is, at its core, a story about a clash of cultures.
 The University of Kentucky represents in many respects the “old south” and the University of Louisville the ”new.”
 The life and death attitudes of rival fans who pledge their allegiance to the Cards or the Wildcats are not skin deep, but soul deep.
 Such allegiances are self defining, immutable and life long.
 The rival fans bases rarely if ever cross pollinate and respective fan support is practically political in its partisanship.
-This is out-and-out cultural warfare in the form of a 40 minute basketball game.
+This is nothing less than cultural warfare in the form of a 40 minute basketball game.

 To most Americans , who do not care whether the University of Kentucky or the University of Louisville wins the annual “Battle for the Blue Grass,” the game is pure entertainment and high drama, but to Kentuckians, who care mightily about which team wins, this game is monumental; it is epic in proportions.
 It is not Homer.
 It is not Shakespeare.
 This is Biblical.
 This is Armageddon… only more serious!

 Red V. Blue is more than the story of the fiercest rivalry in college basketball.
-Red V. Blue tells the story of the central role that college basketball plays in the lives of Kentuckians, rural and urban.
-To average Kentuckians, basketball is much more than a game, it is a seminal and defining element in the life and culture of the communities in which they live and work.
-Red V. Blue is as much a salute to and a celebration of the passionate and hardworking Kentuckians, as it is about a college hoops rivalry.
+To Kentuckians, basketball is much more than a game, it is a defining element in the life and culture of the communities in which they live and work.
+That’s why Red V. Blue is as much a salute to and a celebration of the passionate and hardworking Kentuckians, as it is about a college hoops rivalry!

 The Rivalry: Red V. Blue features interviews with Denny Crum, Joe B. Hall, Jim Host, John Y. Brown, Van Vance, Jock Sutherland, Tom Leach, Matt Jones, Mike Rutherford, Russ Smith, Gorgui Dieng, Mayor Greg Fischer, Mayor Jim Gray, Mayor Bob Porter, Terry Howard, Rob Bromley, Al Benniger, Jim Tharp, Tony Vanetti, Pat Forde, Derek Anderson, Oscar Combs, Luke Whitehead, Scott Padgett, James Boo Brewer, Peyton Siva, Bill Mike Runyon, and Landon Slone, among others.